jia-yi-chen/jia-yi-chen.github.io/_news/announcement_180.md

 ---
 layout: post
-date: 2023-10-9
+date: 2023-10-09
 inline: true
 ---

-Two papers accepted by EMNLP 2023!
+We got 2 papers accepted by [EMNLP 2023](https://2023.emnlp.org/) (will appear)!
 Thanks for my collaborators from Google!